Why backup Windows 10 to NAS?

 Nowadays, more and more users realize the importance of backup.
-They backup the operating system, user folder or the whole PC to prevent unexpected data loss.
+They backup the operating system, user folder or the whole PC to prevent unexpected data loss, system failures, and possible problems caused by Windows 10 update.
 As for the backup destination, many users choose to backup to external hard drives so that the backup file won’t be affected by computer errors.

 Apart from external drives, NAS (Network Attached Storage) has gained popularity among computer users.
-You may backup Windows 10 to NAS for following reasons:
+You may want to backup Windows 10 to NAS for following reasons:

 No juggling with removable drives.
 As long as you’re on your network, you’re connected to your NAS device.

 Centralized backups.
 You can save all your data backups and manage them on one NAS device.
 Some NAS devices have several drive bays which enable you to enlarge the storage space as per your need.

 Data security.
 A NAS device is placed at home and won’t be carried around.
 Therefore, you won’t lose your backups due to losing the backup drive.